lilpug/ASP.NET-Core-Impersonation/README.md

 ```

 ### Extra Options
-The middleware plugin constructor looks like the following:-
+The middleware plugin constructor looks like the following: -

 ```C#
 public Impersonate(RequestDelegate next, IHostingEnvironment env, string filename = "impersonation.json", bool throwError = false)
 ```

-The constructor parameters are used as followed:-
+The constructor parameters are used as followed: -

-* env: this is the enviroment which is used on the startup.cs configure function
+* env: this is the environment which is used on the startup.cs configure function
 * filename: by default this is "impersonation.json" but you can change it to a different name if required
-* throwError: if there is an exception i.e. login failure etc this tells it to throw the exception rather than just ignore it, can be good for debugging
+* throwError: if there is an exception i.e. login failure etc. this tells it to throw the exception rather than just ignore it, can be good for debugging

 ## Copyright and License
 Copyright &copy; 2017 David Whitehead